 The 2021 Census found that 94.2 per cent (205,959) people aged 16 years and over in Plymouth have a gender identity the same as their sex observed and registered at birth compared to 93.5 per cent in England and Wales.
 Just over 5 per cent chose not to respond.
 The remaining 0.5 per cent (1,221) have a gender identity different from their sex observed and registered at birth.
 This is identical to the England and Wales rate.

-Many young people experiencing issues with their gender who decide to Transition, may do so around the onset of puberty and this can bring them into conflict with parents, family and friends, who may find it difficult to accept their gender identity.
-Younger children can only Transition with parental consent, when this is given, and accompanied with a diagnosis of gender dysphoria, they may be given drugs to delay the onset of puberty until they reach the age of consent.
+Many young people experiencing issues with their gender who decide to transition, may do so around the onset of puberty and this can bring them into conflict with parents, family and friends, who may find it difficult to accept their gender identity.
+Younger children can only transition with parental consent, when this is given, and accompanied with a diagnosis of gender dysphoria, they may be given drugs to delay the onset of puberty until they reach the age of consent.